Palliative care: Regional variation in services

-In the United States, hospice and palliative care represent two different aspects of care with similar philosophies, but with different payment systems and location of services.
+In the United States, hospice and palliative care represent two different aspects of care with similar philosophies, but with different payment systems and locations of service.
 Palliative care services are most often provided in acute care hospitals organized around an interdisciplinary consultation service, with or without an acute inpatient palliative care unit.
 Palliative care may also be provided in the dying person's home as a "bridge" program between traditional US home care services and hospice care or provided in long-term care facilities.
 In contrast over 80% of hospice care in the US is provided at home with the remainder provided to people in long-term care facilities or in free standing hospice residential facilities.
-In the UK hospice is seen as one part of the speciality of palliative care and no differentiation is made between 'hospice' and 'palliative care'.
+In the UK, a hospice is seen as part of the speciality of palliative care, and no distinction is made between 'hospice' and 'palliative care'.

-In the UK palliative care services offer inpatient care, home care, day care and outpatient services, and work in close partnership with mainstream services.
+In the UK, palliative care services offer inpatient care, home care, day care, and outpatient services, and work in close partnership with mainstream services.
 Hospices often house a full range of services and professionals for children and adults.
 In 2015 the UK's palliative care was ranked as the best in the world "due to comprehensive national policies, the extensive integration of palliative care into the National Health Service, a strong hospice movement, and deep community engagement on the issue".

-In 2021 the UK's National Palliative and End of Life Care Partnership published their six ambitions for 2021–26.
-These include fair access to end of life care for everyone regardless of who they are, where they live or their circumstances, and the need to maximise comfort and wellbeing.
+In 2021, the UK's National Palliative and End of Life Care Partnership published its six ambitions for 2021–26.
+These include fair access to end of life care for everyone regardless of who they are, where they live, or their circumstances, and the need to maximise comfort and wellbeing.
 Informed and timely conversations are also highlighted.